 Every file belongs to a storage, which is a very general concept encompassing any kind of place where a file can be stored: a local file system, a remote server or a cloud-based resource.
 Accessing these different places requires an appropriate driver.

 Each storage relies on a driver to provide the user with the ability to use and manipulate the files that exist in the storage.
-By default TYPO3 CMS provides only a local file system driver.
+By default TYPO3 provides only a local file system driver.

 using the local file system driver and pointing to the